 If you anticipate that the bulk of your customers will come from your local area, consider taking out ads in your local paper or phone book.
 You might also think about running a free event to celebrate your opening, and offer discounts to those who attend.

 You might also want to consider online marketing techniques.
 The internet can be a great way to target potential customers cheaply and efficiently.
-Read some tips for online marketing on a shoestring.

 This will depend on your choice of legal structure.
-If you decide to set up a limited company, your profits will be subject to Corporation Tax.
+If you decide to set up a limited company, your profits will be subject to corporation tax.
 You will be required to file accounts, and you will need to pay the tax direct to HMRC.